earthlab/firedpy/README.md

 *Illustration of the event-level and daily-level output of FIREDpy for the 2013 Rim Fire in California.
 Figure is from Mahood et al. 2022.*

-## The MODIS Sinusioidal Project
+## The MODIS Sinusioidal Grid

-You may specify study areas for FIREDpy using individual MODIS tiles.
+In general, the area of intrest for which FIREDpy creates fire perimter products is specified with a shapefile.
+However, you may specify study areas for FIREDpy using individual MODIS tiles.
 This product uses a Sinusoidal, Lambert Azimuthal Equal-Area projection.
-There are several spatial resolutions available for this data, but FIREDpy uses the 500m resolution (actual distances depend on location).
 For more information about this projection, see https://modis-land.gsfc.nasa.gov/MODLAND_grid.html.
 If you would like to use the MODIS sinusoidal grid IDs to identify FIREDpy study areas, see the visualization of this grid below.

 <img width="1900" alt="image" src="https://github.com/earthlab/firedpy/blob/tw/installation/firedpy/data/images/modis_land_id_map_robinson.png" />